Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Statistical analysis

 i.e., $\mathcal{P}(\sigma_\mathrm{los}^*, R_\mathrm{eff}, c, M_*, M)$ is normalized to the expected number of observed galaxies.
 This integral is dominated by low-mass halos (see \cref{fig:hmf}), so the effect of not including the Magellanic clouds in our analysis is minor.
-Changing the Milky Way mass within uncertainties~\cite{Cautun:2019eaf} would change $N_\mathrm{expected}$ by about 20\%~\cite{Kim:2021zzw}.
-This is smaller than the total scatter of $\mathcal{P}(N_\mathrm{obs})$.
+However, the Large Magellanic Cloud accretes small-mass satellites with it, changing the expected number of satellites by up to tens of percent~\cite{Deason:2015hla, Barry:2023ksd, 2021MNRAS.504.5270D,DES:2019ltu,2021ApJ...920L..11N, 2022MNRAS.516.3944M} (although we use satellites discovered by SDSS, whose footprint does not contain the Magellanic Clouds).
+On top of that, changing the Milky Way mass within uncertainties~\cite{Cautun:2019eaf} would change $N_\mathrm{expected}$ by about 20\%~\cite{Kim:2021zzw}.
+Both effects are smaller than the total scatter of $\mathcal{P}(N_\mathrm{obs})$.
 In addition, our main constraining power on DM properties does not come from the total number of satellites, as that is degenerate with galaxy-halo connection parameters (see \cref{sec:results_galaxy} in the main text).